chr1st0scli/RainLisp/RainLisp/Docs/quick-start/cps.md

   (proc (* n1 n2)))
 ```

-We define `=c` that checks if two numbers are equal and pass the result to the continuation `proc` and its result is returned.
-Similarly, `-c` subtracts two numbers and pass the difference to `proc` and `*c` multiplies two numbers and passes the product to `proc`.

-Now with these helper procedures at hand and the original factorial procedure as a reference, we can try to define factorial in CPS style.
+Now, with these helper procedures at hand and the original recursive example as a reference, we can try to define `factorial` in CPS style.
-Let's see the complete program.
+Once again, a nested lambda is created, but it's called immediately.

 ```scheme
 (define (=c n1 n2 proc)